justinTsugranes/justinTsugranes/README.md

 ## Medium

-Check out all of <a href="https://medium.com/@justintsugranes">My Medium Articles.</a> I talk about my journey to learn how to code, Web 3.0 (without all of the FUD and FOMO), music, guitar, and project deep-dives on current and past creative projects.
+Check out all of [Medium Articles](https://medium.com/@justintsugranes).
+I talk about my journey to learn how to code, Web 3.0 (without all of the FUD and FOMO), music, guitar, and project deep-dives on current and past creative projects.

 ### Recent Articles